-17 Dirty Secrets Retailers Don’t Want You to Know About Black Friday
+17 Black Friday Secrets Retailers Don't Want You to Know for 2019

-However, despite the promises of great deals everywhere you look, there’s more to Black Friday than meets the eye—namely some sneaky sales tactics on behalf of the stores you’re about to hand over your hard-earned cash to.
-So, before you become one of the millions of Americans digging yourself into an average of $1,054 in debt this holiday season, discover these dirty secrets retailers don’t want you to know about Black Friday.
-And for more ways to save, check out these 30 Items You Should Never Pay Full Price For.
+However, despite the promises of great deals everywhere you look, there's more to Black Friday than meets the eye—namely some sneaky sales tactics from the retailers you're about to hand over your hard-earned cash to.
+It's time to discover the Black Friday secrets retailers don't want you to know about the biggest shopping day—well, now days—of the year!

 Gaming systems aren't actually cheapest on Black Friday.